To support and equip young people with the journalism and advocacy skills they need to tell their stories and the

 Through our program, we create opportunities for our youth participants, who in turn create long-term positive change in their communities.
 Our approach weaves youth development and youth media innovation to produce our biannual youth publication, multimedia projects, and community forums.

 We are a part of YouthWire, a collection of 5 youth-led media hubs across California.
 YouthWire began as a project of New America Media, which was the country’s first and largest national collaboration and advocate of 2000 ethnic news organizations.
-In 2017 The kNOw became an independent organization sponsored by Community Partners.
+In 2018 The kNOw became a project of Youth Leadership Institute.

 The kNOw exists through the generous support of The California Endowment, which is funding a 10-year, $1 billion program called Building Healthy Communities.
 14 communities across the state are taking action to make where they live healthier.
 They’re doing this by improving employment opportunities, education, housing, neighborhood safety, unhealthy environmental conditions, access to healthy foods and more.
 The goal: to create places where children are healthy, safe and ready to learn.
 Ultimately, they are aiming at nothing less than a revolution in the way all of us think about and support health for all Californians.